TERMS OF BUSINESS – EFFECTIVE DATE 1st SEPTEMBER 2021

 Up to 15% of initial year contribution and renewal fee and/or trail fee may apply.

 It is in your best interests that you review, on a regular basis, the products which we have arranged for you.
-As your circumstances change, your needs will change.
-You must advise us of those changes and request a review of the relevant policy so that we can ensure that you are provided with up to date advice and products best suited to your needs.
-Failure to contact us in relation to changes in your circumstances or failure to request a review may result in you having insufficient insurance cover and/or inappropriate investments.
+As your circumstances change, your needs will change which may result in you having insufficient insurance cover and/or inappropriate investments.
+We would therefore advise that you contact us to ensure that you are provided with up to date advice and products best suited to your needs.

 Conflicts of Interest